We round-up the latest news about Ubuntu 18.10, including the release date, planned features, upgrade process, and more.

 Snap apps ship as part of the default desktop – so it’s about time they look and feel at home there, too.

 Snappy developers want to “significantly improve” Snap app start times, a bugbear that is sorely in need of some fine-tuning.
 Opening a Snap app should be as quick as a regular app.
 Any delay is too long a delay.

-Appearance is another area in need of work (see image above) so I’m pleased to hear that work is underway to add theme support to Snap apps.
+Appearance is another area in need of work (see image above) so I’m pleased to be able to say that work is underway to support Snap app themes.

 5. Other Changes:

-Some other miscellaneous changes on the to-do list for this cycle:
+Some other miscellaneous changes on the to-do list for this cycle include:

 - Thunderbolt 3 settings in Control Centre

 - ‘Low bandwidth’ mode